Children\'s Occupational Therapist

 Overview

-We have an exciting Fixed Term Occupational Therapist position in our North Locality; New Horsefair Clinic, Wisbech.
-We are looking for an enthusiastic and motivated Occupational Therapist to join our team and help improve outcomes for children and young people.
-The post provides ongoing supervision, mentorship, and training under our preceptorship programme to support development within children’s services.
+We have an exciting and rare fixed term Occupational Therapist position in our North Locality; New Horsefair Clinic, Wisbech.
+We are looking for an enthusiastic and motivated Occupational Therapist to join our team and help us make a real difference in children and young people’s lives.
+The post offers regular supervision, mentorship, and training under the preceptorship programme to support development within children’s services.

-Our service combines health and social care with community-based delivery across clinics, local schools, family homes, and other community settings.
-Children seen will have a range of disabilities and developmental delays aged 0-19 years.
+Our service combines health and social care roles in a fully integrated OT service.
+The role is community-based and will involve working at your clinic base, local special schools, family homes, mainstream schools, and local pre-school settings.
+Children seen will have a range of disabilities and developmental delays aged 0–19 years old.

 Responsibilities